The Trunk (film): Critical reception

+The Monthly Film Bulletin wrote: "Frame-ups, red herrings, theatrical atmosphere and a twist ending, all equally unbelievable, add up to a utility piece of melodramatic nonsense, nowhere really clever enough to arouse much enthusiasm."

 TV Guide wrote, "the movie is badly produced and too seamy for its own good."

 In The New York Times, Bosley Crowther wrote, "now that the British are importing American actors to commit homicide in their low-budget movies, they seem to have lost their flair."
 Crowther called it a "foolish melodrama" that is "several kilometers removed from Agatha Christie."

 Sky Movies called it a "creepy little thriller" that is "hugely enjoyable.
 The director doesn't miss a trick at tightening up the suspense."